facilitate access to employment to Promote social-economic integration of asylum seekers, refugees, and migrants

 TASKS & REQUIREMENTS

 The aim of the Employment Access Program is to facilitate the socio-economic integration of refugees, migrants, and South Africans through improving their access to employment.
-This Program supports foreign nationals who are legally entitled to look for work in South Africa by providing a combination of skills training, professional development, and resources needed for success in the job market.
+It supports foreign nationals who are legally entitled to look for work in South Africa by providing a combination of skills training, professional development, and resources needed for success in the job market.
 They do this by providing services to clients via the Employment Help Desk as well as through related programs and projects

 - Employment Help Desk – Assists clients with finding employment by offering support in the job application process.
 They are assisted with writing up their CV, applying for work online, sending emails and making professional telephone calls, and fax applications.
 There also is a Computer Lab open for clients who are computer literate and able to apply independently.